ShanghaiTech University: Undergraduate program

 The four year undergraduate program at ShanghaiTech University has 3 semesters (fall, spring and summer) per school year.
 The summer semester is mainly for course projects, with music and painting courses available.

 Research

 By 2017, the school had 145 research teams.

 A research team at the school found "cerium can capture sunlight and cause a light-catalyzed reaction."
 The team then "developed a catalyst combination of cerium and alcohol, which can convert methane into fuel at room temperature, with no need of heat or condensation."

 The school is involved with studying artificial intelligence.
 In September 2018, researchers at the school published an article saying they had successfully replaced genetic material in a human embryo that caused Marfan syndrome.

 A team at the school also "exploited the natural secretion of amyloid fibres from the bacterium bacillus subtilis for 3D printing to produce customized nanoscale biomaterials."

-Rankings and reputation
+Rankings

 Nature Index

 Nature Index tracks the affiliations of high-quality scientific articles and presents research outputs by institution and country on monthly basis.